debnsuma/fcc-ai-engineering-aws/08-strands-demo/demo-agentic-voice-based-rag-with-vision-based-retrieval/README.md

 1. **PDF Ingestion:** Download some textbook PDFs.
 2. **Embedding & Indexing:** Use ColPali to generate embeddings for each page image and store them in Qdrant.
 3. **Retrieval:** For a user query, generate a text embedding and retrieve the most relevant images/pages from Qdrant.
-4. **Agentic RAG:** Use Phoenix to orchestrate retrieval, image reading, and answer generation (with Bedrock/Ollama).
+4. **Agentic RAG:** Use Strands to orchestrate retrieval, image reading, and answer generation (with Bedrock/Ollama).
-5. **Voice Output:** The agent can speak the answer aloud using the `speak` tool within Phoenix.
+5. **Voice Output:** The agent can speak the answer aloud using the `speak` tool within Strands.

 ## Getting Started
 1. Run the following command to start Jupyter Notebook: